Automatic complexity of shift register sequences: Definitions

-While our computer results in Section \ref{computer} concern the linear case specifically, our theoretical results in Section \ref{theory} concern the following natural abstraction of the usual notion of feedback shift register \cite{GammelG}. \begin{df} Let $[q]=\{0,\dots,q-1\}$.
-A $q$-ary $k$-stage combinatorial shift register (CSR) is a mapping $\Lambda : [q]^k \to [q]^k$ such that there exists $F:[q]^k\to [q]$ such that for all $x_i$,
+While our computer results in Section \ref{computer} concern the linear case specifically, our theoretical results in Section \ref{theory} concern the following natural abstraction of the usual notion of feedback shift register \cite{GammelG}. \begin{df} Let $q$ be a positive integer and let $[q]=\{0,\dots,q-1\}$.
+A $q$-ary $k$-stage combinatorial shift register (CSR) is a mapping